Switching to 4R is easier than you think

 Next, we sit down with the farmer to review the findings.
 This meeting can take a couple of hours the first go-round because we’ll discuss yield targets and relate that back to the potential of each field.
 We talk about existing fertilizer programs, equipment, how the farmer likes to place the fertilizer, when they want to take delivery of it, and if they have the bin space to store it on farm.

-Finally, I share my dream blend, and we’ll adjust it based on cost and logistics until we get to a solution that works for the farmer.
+Finally, we come up with a blend that best fits the farms needs and we’ll adjust it based on cost and logistics until we get to a solution that works for the farmer.

 I’ll check in throughout the growing season to see how the crop responds to the new plan.
 In the fall, we can sample again, compare the year-over-year soil test results, discuss what we saw in the field and make adjustments to keep improving.